thoughts in the fall of 2016 / expanded spring 2017

 So if a blog called “Here’s the Joy” sometimes sounds a bit like grappling and wrestling, it’s only because of where the Lord has taken me.
-I still know He is the source of all joy, and I’m thankful, over and over, to drink of His Living Water, and to offer a cup of that cool water in His Name.
+I still know He is the source of the greatest joy, and I’m thankful, over and over, to drink of His Living Water, and to offer a cup of that cool water in His Name.

 If I sound too strident when I speak, forgive me.
 Know that I spend time—behind the blog posts—in tears.
 Yes, ironic, I know, for a blog called “Here’s the Joy.”
 An enigma, I suppose.

 But can we hold them both at the same time?
 Knowing of the great evil being perpetrated in the world by the wicked—on an intensely personal level—and at the same time knowing the deep riches of joy that are to be found in Jesus Christ?

 I believe Jesus did.

 Let’s follow Him together.